delfimov/JS-Share/README.md

 # JS-Share - social and messengers sharing

-Easy to use social networks and messenger apps sharing javascript library.
+Easy to use social media share library.
+This project is intended to help you integrate sharing within your code.

 ## Key features
 * Small size